-This document provides some information regarding the bronchoscopy procedure.
-For further details, please speak to your GP or a relevant healthcare professional.
+This page provides some information regarding a bronchoscopy procedure.
+For further details, please speak to your GP or consultant.

 What exactly is a bronchoscopy?